hnguyentt/biologyiscool/_posts/2022-03-14-Sequence-Alignment.md

 * Known as ***k-tuple***
 * heuristic methods that are not guaranteed to find an optimal alignment solution but are significantly more efficient than dynamic programming.
 * Useful in large-scale database searches (FASTA and BLAST)

 ### Multiple Sequence Alignment (MSA)
+* sequence alignment of three or more biological sequences (protein, DNA, RNA)

 ## Tools